Drug and Alcohol Detox

 It is the first – and often one of the most uncomfortable – steps on the journey to sobriety.

-- The substance that was misused
+- The substance

 - Length of time for the abuse

-- Method of consumption (smoking, snorting, injecting or swallowing)
+- Method of consumption (smoking, snorting, injecting, or swallowing)

-- Amount of substance in the body
+- Amount of drugs or alcohol in the body

 - Whether other medical conditions are present

 If a person goes through detox without following up with treatment, it is likely they will relapse.